 Pharmaceutical industry context – business school pharmaceutical case studies on each module

-This intensive course will help you to translate your learning into new behaviours and improvements in your capability and performance and will work through live issues impacting on the industry and on you directly.
-The individual and group exercises will focus on pharmaceutical/biotech/ generic MBA case studies, and also on your own challenges and examples.
+This intensive three-day course will help you to translate your learning into new behaviours and improvements in your capability and performance and will work through live issues impacting on the industry and on you directly.
+The individual and group exercises will focus on pharmaceutical/biopharma/generic MBA case studies, and also on your own challenges and examples.
 The business school case studies will help give the ‘feel’ of a full MBA and help you understand more about the strategies used in today’s pharmaceutical and associated industries.

 The Pharma Mini MBA is also an invaluable guide to all that is best and most practical on an MBA course – with specific focus on the pharmaceutical sector.
 It is also of value either to gain the most useful aspects of an MBA or as an MBA taster, providing a foundation of the essential MBA elements to apply directly to your role.
-The pharmaceutical industry requires employees within the industry to focus on successful leadership and business management skills, which this programme is designed to give you.
+The pharmaceutical industry requires employees to focus on successful leadership and business management skills, which this programme is designed to give you.